melvinquick/windows-setup-script/README.md

   - Set-Location -Path "WindowsSetupScript-main\WindowsSetupScript-main"
   - Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
   - .\WindowsSetupScript.ps1
+- Change default font in PowerShell to CaskaydiaCove Nerd Font

 **Optional**

-- Once you finish installing and setting the fonts, you can then delete everything in your Downloads folder as it's no longer needed.
+- Once the script is done, you can then delete anything remaining in your Downloads folder as it's no longer needed.

 ## Notes